FilipeMCruz/sensae-console/docs/req/README.md

 | **UC18**  | As a tenant I want to add/remove a device to/from a domain i own                     | Identity Management |
 | **UC19**  | As a tenant I want to change the permissions of a domain i own                       | Identity Management |
 | **UC20**  | As a tenant I want to see the tenants, devices and permissions of a domain i own     | Identity Management |

+## Further Discussion

+As always, changes/improvements to this page and the system goals are expected.